commschamp/cc_tutorial/tutorials/tutorial12/README.md

 ----

-**SIDE NOTE**: The `Data` layer of the protocol framing receives an option which passed to the payload field which is used **only** when framing fields are cached in some external structure (see documentation of [comms::protocol::ProtocolLayerBase::readFieldsCached()](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1ProtocolLayerBase.html)) which is **irrelevant** for this tutorial and should be ignored.
+**SIDE NOTE**: The `Data` layer of the protocol framing receives an option which is passed to the payload field.
+The latter is used **only** when framing fields are cached in some external structure (see documentation of [comms::protocol::ProtocolLayerBase::readFieldsCached()](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1ProtocolLayerBase.html)) which is **irrelevant** for this tutorial and should be ignored.
 ```cpp